-A series of educational meetings conducted by Michigan State University state and county Extension staff members to study the use of land for man . . . by man . . . to provide a bright environment for tomorrow . . . and tomorrow's men.
+A series of educational meetings conducted throughout Michigan . . . presented by Michigan State University extension specialists, county and district extension staffs and community leaders to study the use of land by man . . . for man . . . to provide a brighter environment for tomorrow.